Data-to-Insight-Center/ref-matchmaker/README.md

 }
 ~~~

-Development Guideline For External Components (PDT and Research Repositories)
+Development Guideline For External Components (PDT and Repositories)
 -----------------
 Matchmaker sends request to external components with the following schema:
 ~~~